Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: Introduction

 The outline of this work is as follows.
-Section \ref{sec:model} shows the JCH model and the Hamiltonian.
-Section \ref{sec:methods} shows the MF and the DMRG methods.
-Section \ref{sec:two dimensional} shows the results of the hardcore JCH model on the triangular lattices by MF method and the triangular zigzag ladder by DMRG method.
-Section \ref{sec:one dimensional} shows the results of the JCH model on the 1D lattice for both the hardcore and softcore models by the MF method and the DMRG method.
+Section \ref{sec:model} shows the JCH model and discusses the MF and the DMRG methods used in the paper.
+Section \ref{sec:zzJCH} shows the results of the JCH model on the triangular zigzag ladder by the DMRG method.
+In Section \ref{sec:two dimensional}, triangular lattices by the MF method are discussed.
 Concluding comments are made in Section \ref{sec:con}.